-Now, we COULD splurge on a rotisserie chicken for one night’s dinner, but the side effect would be more meatless nights later in the month.
-Our grocery budget is meager, which means we eat our fair share of meatless meals, but we like to eat too!
+While I COULD splurge on a rotisserie chicken for one night’s dinner, the side effect would be more meatless nights later in the month.
+Our grocery budget is frugal, which means we eat our fair share of meatless meals, but we like to eat too!

-In order to do have more dinner WITH meat than without, we have to be creative and intentional with what we buy and what we make with it when we get home.
-These tips will help you do just that.
+In order to have more dinner WITH meat than without, we have to be creative and intentional with what we buy and what we make with it when we get home.

 10 Steps to Stretching Meat at Home